ChristofferKarlsson/compute-engine-workshop/2-networks/README.md

 ```

 ### Routes
-The default subnet has routes for all subnets.

-(TODO: Keep this?)
+The default network is setup with [routes](https://cloud.google.com/compute/docs/vpc/routes) for each subnet, as well as a default route to the internet.
+It is thanks to the routes that the traffic from an instance in one subnet can be routed to another subnet, or to the internet.

-List routes
+* List routes

+Solution
 ```
 gcloud compute routes list
 ```

 ### Firewall rules
-INGRESS = Incoming, EGRESS = Outgoing
+[Firewall rules](https://cloud.google.com/compute/docs/vpc/firewalls) are used to control access to instances in the network.
+The default rule is that all ingress (incoming) traffic is blocked, and the egress (outgoing) traffic is permitted.
+Without setting up any firewall rules, you will not be able to access your instances.

-The default network comes with default firewall rules for http, icmp (ping), rdp, ssh and internal traffic between instances.
+The default network, however, comes with default firewall rules for http, icmp (ping), rdp, ssh and internal traffic between instances.

+Firewall rules are applied to instances.
+They are defined by a set of rules:
+* Direction of traffic (ingress or egress)
+* Action (Allow or deny)
+* Source (instances with a specific *tag*, IP range, instances in a subnet, or instances with a service account)
+* Destination (all instances, instances with a specific *tag*,  or instances with a service account)
+* Priority (rules are evaluated in the order of priority)
+* Protocols and ports

-Networks are managed using the `gcloud compute firewall-rules` command.
+Firewall rules are managed using the `gcloud compute firewall-rules` command.

-* List rules
+* List the firewall rules

 Solution
 ```
 gcloud compute firewall-rules list
 ```

+* Describe the `default-allow-http` firewall rule
+  * Do you see anything familiar here?
+That we used then setting up machines earlier?

 ## Setup your own custom network
+To have more control over your network structure and subnets, you can setup a custom network.

 ### Create the network
-Check out the manual for how to create a network where you manually create the subnets.
+Check out the manual for how to create a network, in which you have to manually create the subnets.
 ```
 gcloud compute networks create --help
 ```

-* Create a custom network named `my-network`
+* Create a custom network named `my-network` (hint: you must use a flag for it)

 Solution
 ```